Code of Compliance

 • The builder’s report on the home identified that the building was not structurally sound.

-• An pre-built/existing home has been moved onto the site and code is yet to be obtained for the relocation/connection to services with council.
+• A pre-built/existing home has been moved onto the site and code is yet to be obtained for the placement/connection to services, etc.

 How do you legalise existing building work?